 The River Fishing Gear Bag has a nice padded shoulder strap so it shouldn’t wear your shoulder out.
 There are multiple smaller zipper compartments for odds and ends along with buckles meant to secure your gear even better.
 Unlike a lot of other tackle bags, there are built in rod tube carry straps.

 It’s safe to say the Wild River by CLC Tackle Tek Nomad Backpack is the most insane tackle box Tackle Reports has come across.
 The Nomad is a single solution backpack tackle bag.

 There’s a solar panel clip on option in the off chance you’re seriously hurting for power but you’ll have to buy it separately.

-The Charger for the Wild River by CLC WT3604 Tackle Tek Nomad Lighted Backpack with Four PT3600 Trays is available for purchase through the link below.
+The Charger for the Wild River by CLC WT3604 Tackle Tek Nomad Lighted Backpack with Four PT3600 Trays is available for purchase: Here.

 This bag isn’t water proof but you can easily buy some water resistance spray yourself to help improve any water resistance.

-The Umpqua Steamboat 1200 ZS Sling Pack is another fly bag but don’t let that shy you away from it if you’re not a fly fisherman.
+The Umpqua Steamboat 1200 ZS Sling Pack is a actually a fly bag but don’t let that shy you away from it if you’re not a fly fisherman.

 This Dr. Fish Tackle Bag is made of high quality heavy duty water-resistant fabric.
 With extra firm stitches and a zipper lock, this tackle bag absolutely withstand long-term use in harsh conditions.
 It also features above average dust and stain resistance. has a special deal going on right now and it’s hard to beat.

-This tackle bag comes with an added 60 fishing lures, crankbaits, spinners, rooster tails, and soft plastic shad swimbaits.
+This tackle bag comes with an added 60 free fishing lures like…

 Tackle Bags are growing in popularity because of the easy portability and added features that can’t quite be added to a normal tackle box.
 Each bag serves a purpose and each design can make your fishing trips much more organized and stress free.
-The ease of carrying a tackle bag and the utility that comes with some of them is something that really elevates the tackle box over the tackle bag.
-Although tackle bags don’t always come with the sturdiness, rigidity, and security of a tackle box, they’re still worthy of consideration.
+The ease of carrying a tackle bag and the utility that comes with some of them is something that really elevates the tackle bag over the tackle box.
+Although tackle bags don’t always come with the sturdiness, rigidity, and security of a tackle box, they’re still a great choice.